How Long After Zyrtec Can You Take Benadryl?

 - Since Zyrtec lasts around 24 hours per dose, you ideally want to separate it from Benadryl for that period of time.

-- There are some situations where it may be safe to take both Benadryl and Zyrtec the same day, it just shouldn't be done on a consistent basis.
+- There are some situations where it may be safe to take both Benadryl and Zyrtec on the same day, it just shouldn't be done on a consistent basis.

 Taking Zyrtec (cetirizine) and Benadryl (diphenhydramine) at the same time should only be done with caution due to the risk of increased adverse events.